-No visit to Paris is complete without the exploration of one of the oldest public transit systems in the world: the Paris Métro.
+No trip to Paris is complete without the exploration of one of the oldest public transit systems in the world: the Paris Métro.
 This subway system is not just a way to get around the city; it has become a symbol for the City of Light and has influenced countless other subway systems across the world.

 The Paris Métro opened over 100 years ago, with stations designed by art nouveau architect Héctor Guimard.
 Guimard’s iconic designs, with cast iron entrances in floral and plant motifs, have given the Paris Métro its completely characteristic style.

 But as everything in this world, the Paris Métro has evolved over the years and since its inauguration, the original trains have changed, as well as the stations’ design.
 In 1968 André Malraux, French writer, and politician gave birth to the idea of “cultural stations”.
 Then, little by little, Paris metro was not just seen as a simple crossing point, but as a “living place”, that could also tell stories.

 Today, Parisian metro has 16 lines spread over 219 kilometers.
 Its 303 stations are decorated with different materials and styles, following sometimes a specific topic or idea.
 World In Paris used some of the countless rainy Saturdays last winter to explore many of them and choose for you the most beautiful ones.

 1- LIEGE (Line 13)

 Image Source: Wikipedia

 Liège Station, between Paris 8 and Paris 9, is not only original for its ceramic decoration: the platforms of this station are out of line with each other (the street is too narrow), it changed name during its life and due to the Second World War it was closed for 30 years, opening again in 1968.